Amazon Relational Database Service backups - Amazon Backup

 When you consider the options to back up your Amazon RDS instances and clusters, it's important to clarify which kind of backup you want to create and use.
 Several Amazon resources, including Amazon RDS, offer their own native backup solutions.

 Amazon RDS gives the option of making automated backups and manual backups.
-In Amazon RDS terminology, all recovery points created by Amazon Backup, including those in a backup plan, are considering manual backups.
+Recovery points created by Amazon Backup are classified differently depending on the backup type:

 When you use Amazon Backup to create a backup (recovery point) of an Amazon RDS instance, Amazon Backup checks if you have previously used Amazon RDS to create an automated backup.
 If an automated backup exists, Amazon Backup creates a incremental snapshot copy (copy-db-snapshot operation).
 If no backup exists, Amazon Backup creates a snapshot of the instance you indicate, instead of a copy (create-db-snapshot operation).